grubbyplaya/doomgenericjs/examples/basic/README.md

-This example uses <canvas> and the WebAudio API to create a barebones DGJS implementation.
+This example uses a HTML5 canvas and the WebAudio API to create a minimal DGJS implementation.